The Coastal Edit: Where to Eat, Sip & Stay in Warrnambool

 Stone Keepers Run

-Stone Keepers Run is the ultimate riverside escape, where historic bluestone charm meets luxe comfort.
-With space for 14 and dreamy en-suites, it’s the perfect playground for kayaking, fishing, or simply soaking up that legendary Hopkins River vibe.
-Heritage meets heaven; a sign that it’s time to gather your crew and unwind in style.
+Stone Keepers Run is the ultimate riverside escape, all historic bluestone and luxe comforts.
+With space for 14 and dreamy en-suites, it’s a playground for kayaking, fishing, or simply soaking up that legendary Hopkins River vibe.

 Book your stay with Stone Keepers Run